SDXorg/test-models/README.md

 #### Adding new cases
-To add a new case, in your local clone add a folder in either the `tests` or `benchmarks` directory as appropriate, copy an example `README.md` file from another folder, and edit to suit your needs
+To add a new case, in your local clone add a folder in either the `tests` or `benchmarks` directory as appropriate, copy an example `README.md` file from another folder, and edit to suit your needs.